 The Paris deal is only the beginning.
 “It’s not the end of the fight over liability, it’s put the polluters on notice, and that fight will continue in other fora,” said former US Vice President Al Gore.

 The new agreement includes provisions to ratchet up national ambitions over time.
 “Paris has to be a catalyst.
 It’s in no way, shape, or form a final chapter,” said Derek Walker, associate vice president of global climate at the Environmental Defense Fund.

 As reported by the Guardian, a White House official said, “We can’t go home and say ’we saved the planet, check.’
 This issue will continue to be a top priority for the President and the White House coming out of Paris heading into next year and for the remaining time that he is in office because there is more work to do.”

 After most world leaders left Paris, president Obama stayed behind and worked towards legally binding periodic reviews of each country’s emissions reduction targets.
 As part of the final COP21 deal, nations have committed themselves to review their national emissions reduction pledges every five years.
 This prompted Miguel Arias Cañete, the EU’s climate commissioner to say that we can build on this historic deal.

 This Paris agreement specifically asks governments to periodically strengthen their emissions reduction pledges in order to meet and exceed the goal of keeping temperatures below the 2C upper threshold limit.

 The agreement is both a first step and the turning point for our efforts to curtail and ultimately eliminate greenhouse gas emissions.

-The deal should be scrutinized, but let’s take a moment to appreciate that we are about to take the first bold steps towards a carbon free future.
+The deal should be scrutinized, but let’s take a moment to appreciate that we are about to take the first bold steps toward a carbon-free future.